orgatalk/lanpartydb-data/CONTRIBUTING.md

 ### Parties

-Parties legible for inclusion at this point have to be **public** and **in the past**.
+Parties eligible for inclusion at this point have to be **public** and **in the past**.

 Each party should be defined in its own file, which should be named